-Our team have a broad range of knowledge and expertise and are happy to assist you with any advice you may need, whether you have just considered adopting a pet and want to know your options, or you are looking to take on another animal we will put you in the right direction and help to find your perfect match.
+Our team have a wide range of knowledge and expertise and are happy to assist you with any advice you may need.
+Whether you are considering adopting a pet and want to know your options, or you are looking to add a new addition to your family.
+We can point you in the right direction and help to find your perfect match.

-If you have adopted an animal from us and you are having any concerns then please do get in touch and we will be happy to help you.
+If you have already adopted an animal from us and have any concerns, please do get in touch and we will be happy to help you.

 For more information and advice on how to care for you specific pet then you can find out more below.